legendarie/todd/readme.md

 * [Installing Git, NodeJS and PHP for Impact Game Dev Part 1](http://vimeo.com/78634968)
 * [Installing Git, NodeJS and PHP for Impact Game Dev Part 2](http://vimeo.com/78637475)

-These two videos help walk you through how I have used Node and Grunt in the past with my other game starterkits. *Note: You will not need to install PHP for this project which is covered in these videos*.
+These two videos help walk you through how I have used Node and Grunt in the past with my other phaser starterkits. *Note: You will not need to install PHP for this project which is covered in these videos*.

 ## Setting up the Template's Dependencies